There are many factors to consider when changing careers — such as what skills you need and what kinds of tasks will be involved.

 With that in mind, let’s take a look at how much you could earn as a user interface designer.

 To give you an idea of your earning potential, we’ve done some research into the average UI designer salaries in various parts of the world, using data provided by Glassdoor, Indeed and PayScale.
-For ease of comparison, we’ve listed these averages in both the local currency and in US dollars.
+For ease of comparison, we’ve listed these averages in both the local currency and in US dollars (updated for 2023).

 This is just a snapshot: exact salary information is somewhat hard to come by within the industry, and your actual salary may fall below or above these figures depending on what stage you’re at in your career and the exact skills you bring to the table.
 However, this serves as a great benchmark — especially if you’re new to the field.